objectionary/jeo-maven-plugin/README.md

 7: ireturn
 ```

-after the transformation the content of the `bar` method in EO will look like:
+After the transformation provided by `jeo`, the content of the `foo` method in
+EO will look like:

 ```eo
 seq > @